wp-plugins/mcninja-post-styles/README.txt

 get_post_style() will return the slug of the selected post style, for example, if a post is using the 'image' Post Style, then get_template_part will be looking to use content-image.php to display the post.

-= What template will be used if the 'Standard' post style (default) is selected =
+= What template will be used if the 'Standard' post style (default) is selected? =

 By default, it will look for content-post.php, if there is no content-post.php, it will use content.php

-= How do I add CSS to a specific Post Style =
+= How do I add CSS to a specific Post Style? =

 Posts will have a class associated with their style.
 The class name is in the form of 'post-style-(slug-name)', so a post using 'image' can be targeted with the '.post-style-image' class.

-= How do I add a new Post Style =
+= How do I add a new Post Style? =

 The 'post_style_strings' filter allows you to add new styles.
 It provides an array of Post Styles and you can add your new post style.
 The example below adds a new post style named 'Golden Unicorn', with a slug 'golden-unicorn'.